jeroenooms/opencpu-pages/_posts/2013-12-19-opencpu-12-update.md

 layout: post
 title: "OpenCPU 1.2: Flexible and reliable R function RPC over HTTPS + JSON"
 category: posts
-description: "Earlier this week, OpenCPU version 1.2 was released.
-This release uses the new R package 'jsonlite' to get data in and out of R using the JSON format."
+description: "Earlier this week, OpenCPU 1.2 was released.
+This release uses the new jsonlite package for JSON conversion, which puts in place the final fundamental piece of the OpenCPU framework.
+This post describes what has changed, why this is important, and how to upgrade."
 cover: "containers.jpg"
 ---